Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 The UI implementation of the send TON screen pages.

+### :movie_camera:  UIQRScan

+QRScanner to scan `ton`, `tc` and also `tonkeeper`'s bridge url. (last one is for test purposes on debug mode, only.)

+### :rocket:  UITonConnect

+`TonConnect 2` connection and transfer features.
+Welcome DApps! :fist_right: :fist_left:

 ### :jack_o_lantern: UIComponents

 All the UIKit implementation of the components provided inside Figma and used to build the app.
 This module also contains util functions for view classes and elements.

+### :link: Bridge

+The bridge framework is developed to support Ton Connect feature using the [bridge api documentation](https://github.com/ton-blockchain/ton-connect/blob/main/bridge.md).

 ### :books: WalletContext